nevilj007/Web-Scraping/README.md

 ##  Disclaimer

 This tool is for **educational and ethical scraping purposes only**.
-Make sure you are complying with the [robots.txt](https://www.robotstxt.org/) rules and terms of service of the website you're scraping.
+Make sure you are complying with the [robots.txt] (https://www.robotstxt.org/) rules and terms of service of the website you're scraping.

----

-## 📌 License

-MIT License © 2025 [Your Name or GitHub Username]

 ```